paschalugwu/DS-Book/NLP/classification_model_performance_metrics.md

 # Classification Metrics Overview

-When evaluating the performance of a classification model, it's crucial to understand various metrics that help in determining how well the model is performing.
-Three fundamental metrics are Accuracy, Precision, and Recall.
-Each of these metrics provides different insights into the model's performance and can guide improvements and adjustments in the model's development.
+In the realm of machine learning, evaluating the performance of a model is crucial to understanding its effectiveness and reliability.
+Key metrics such as accuracy, precision, recall, and others provide insights into how well a model predicts outcomes.
+This note delves into these essential metrics, explaining their significance and interrelations.
+We will explore concepts like the confusion matrix, specificity, sensitivity, and the ROC-AUC curve to equip you with a comprehensive understanding of model evaluation.

 ## Accuracy, Precision, and Recall